What Is an A/B Title Test?

 Use it as a strong starting point, not gospel.
 The winner has the best balance of factors, but human judgment matters — sometimes a quirky title outperforms a polished one because it triggers curiosity.
 Take the suggested improvements, apply them, and re-test.

 Yes.
-The tool is 100% free with no signup, no credit card, and no email required.
-Run as many comparisons as you want.
+The A/B title tester is 100% free with no signup, no credit card, and no email required.
+Score and compare up to 5 titles per run, as many times as you want.